MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_allocationinfo.md

 [out] The index of the physical adapter.

 Support for this member started with Windows 10 and the WDDM v2.

-#### - Flags

-[out] A <a href="..\d3dkmddi\ns-d3dkmddi-_dxgk_allocationinfoflags.md">DXGK_ALLOCATIONINFOFLAGS</a> structure that identifies properties for an allocation in bit-field flags.
-These properties indicate the type of allocation to create.
-The display miniport driver specifies these flags for the video memory manager.

-#### - FlagsWddm2

-[out] The index of the physical adapter.

-Support for this member started with Windows 10 and WDDM 2.0.

 ## -remarks